Looking for the best places to stay in Cebu? Check below our guide on the best areas to stay in the Queen City of the Southern Philippines

 You can also opt for the other transport options in the airport such as jeepneys, vans, buses and tricycles.
 Mactan-Cebu International Airport has a transport terminal where you can get a ride to your destination.

 When to Visit the Philippines

 The Philippines only has two seasons: wet and dry season, but there are times when you may find the climate very surprising.

 Typhoons are very common in the Philippines, from June to October.
 In Cebu, in particular, has a very long wet season because several typhoons pass through the area.
 When you travel around these months, it is ideal that you always have a jacket and umbrella with you since rains often come with gusty winds.

 April and May are the hottest months in the country.
-Temperatures in Cebu can rise up to 34 degrees centigrade and sometimes, even beyond it.
-Considering its location close to the sea, the hot temperature is not very stifling in Cebu City.
+Temperatures in the areacan rise up to 34 degrees centigrade and sometimes, even beyond it.
+Considering its location close to the sea, the hot temperature is not very stifling in the city.
 The region even has the shortest dry season in the country.
 Temperatures can range from 27-degrees centigrade to 29-degrees centigrade on a normal day.